-Oh, and if you want to find great pesto, I recommend getting Giovanni Rana brand in the refrigerated aisle.
+- Oh, and if you want to find great pesto, I recommend using my Dairy Free Pesto Recipe or getting Giovanni Rana brand in the refrigerated aisle.
 It’s delicious!
 You can read more about why I love Giovanni Rana in my Sausage and Tortellini Soup post or learn about my trip to their HQ in Verona, Italy!

 Coming Soon: MORE Low Carb Recipes!